omriv88/jenkins/README.md

 * 1 - clone the repository

-* 2 - run the play.sh script
+* 2 - run the setup.sh script